Submitty/submitty.github.io/_docs/developer/google_summer_of_code/2022_Poorna_Gunathilaka.md

 I also got the chance to work with docker container.
 Submitty autograding can be run in a docker container.
 The dockerfiles relevant to these docker containers had to be updated to the include the new `count` command.
 To keep the size of the docker images minimal it was decided only to include the binaries in docker images.
 Therefore I created a new github action in the AnalysisToolsTS repo which builds binaries from the source code when a new release is made.
 These binaries were then used in the docker images.

+#### Main Pull requests in AnalysisToolsTS:
+- [[Feature:Autograding] tree-sitter c-api](https://github.com/Submitty/AnalysisToolsTS/pull/2)
+- [[Feature:Autograding] Add Java counting](https://github.com/Submitty/AnalysisToolsTS/pull/9)
+- [[Feature:Developer] Build binaries on release](https://github.com/Submitty/AnalysisToolsTS/pull/6)

 ## Other contributions

 While working on the `count` command, I also worked on autograding features and bugfixes in Submitty main repository.

-### BugFixes
+#### BugFixes
 - [[Bugfix:Autograding] Success, information messages not shown](https://github.com/Submitty/Submitty/pull/8264)
 - [[Bugfix:Autograding] Random input-output build](https://github.com/Submitty/Submitty/pull/8185)
 - [[Bugfix:InstructorUI] Peer graders grading themselves](https://github.com/Submitty/Submitty/pull/7983)